pombase/canto/root/docs/md/canto_admin/setup.md

 OBO format ontology data can be imported or updated with:

     ./script/canto_load.pl --ontology file_1.obo [--ontology file_2.obo ...]

+Or if you have a dockerised Canto:

+    ./canto/script/canto_docker ./script/canto_load.pl \
+       --ontology file_1.obo [--ontology file_2.obo ...]

 If you need to import multiple ontology files, they all must be included in the same command line: